 Nationally, it costs the NHS an estimated £1.4 billion per year to treat conditions related to poor housing.
-Respiratory conditions related to cold homes which are more prone to damp mould and condensation are a particular concern with estimates suggesting that mitigating excess cold would save the NHS over £850million alone per annum.
-Taking into account wider societal and economic impacts, the total cost to society of poor housing in England is likely to amount to around £18.5 billion per year. $^{45}$
+Respiratory conditions related to cold homes which are more prone to damp, mould and condensation are a particular concern with estimates suggesting that mitigating excess cold would save the NHS over £850million alone per annum.
+Taking into account wider societal and economic impacts, the total cost to society of poor housing in England is likely to amount to around £18.5 billion per year.45

 West Yorkshire faces particular population health challenges.
-Healthy life expectancy (at birth) for both women and men in West Yorkshire is much lower than the England average.
-Whilst housing is not the only determinant of healthy life expectancy, the relationship between housing conditions, poorer households and poor health is clear.
-Housing is identified as a key social determinant of health in the NHS Long Term Plan and research from Shelter found that poor housing conditions increase the risk of severe ill-health and disability by up to 25%.
-There are a range of programmes already underway across West Yorkshire demonstrating the positive impact of successful housing initiatives can have on health and housing for our population and work is underway through established partnerships to explore developing these initiatives further.
+Healthy life expectancy (at birth) for both women and men in West Yorkshire is much lower than the national average.46 Whilst housing is not the only determinant of healthy life expectancy, the relationship between housing conditions, poorer households and poor health is clear.
+Housing is identified as a key social determinant of health in the NHS Long Term Plan and research from Shelter found that poor housing conditions increase the risk of severe ill-health and disability by up to 25%.47 There are a range of programmes already underway across West Yorkshire demonstrating the positive impact of successful housing initiatives can have on health and housing for our population, and work is underway through established partnerships to explore the further development of these initiatives.
+48